An Unplugged Nighttime Routine That Actually Works

 Most phone reduction strategies fail because they treat the symptom.
 You scroll too much, so you set a timer.
 The timer runs out, you ignore it.
 The problem isn't that you scroll - it's why you scroll.
 And most people scroll because it's the path of least resistance when they're tired, bored, or avoiding sleep.

 A phone-free evening routine works because it changes the environment at the moment of impulse.
-When you hit the PageLock barrier at 9pm, you're not fighting your impulse.
+When you reach for your phone at night and PageLock asks you to read first, you're not fighting your impulse.
 You're choosing between reading and just going to sleep earlier.
 Both of those are better than scrolling.

 Over time, the reading habit from the unlock path becomes a genuine evening routine.
 Not because you forced it, but because it became the thing you do when you can't use your phone at night.